Skip to content

 • identify where further information may be required, and

-• opportunities for improvements to your proposal
+• identify and suggest opportunities for improvements to your proposal

-For major developments, key consultees may also be involved, particularly those internal to the council such as Ayrshire Roads Alliance and Environmental Health.
+For national and major developments, key consultees may also be involved, particularly those internal to the council such as Ayrshire Roads Alliance and Environmental Health.
 In addition, the pre-application process will provide increased certainty on information requirements and processing timescales.

-It is important to note that once the pre-application process has been concluded and you submit your planning application, we will consider your application on the basis of the scheme and information submitted at the time of making the application.
+It is important to note that once the pre-application process has been concluded and you submit your planning application, we will consider your application on the basis of the scheme and information submitted at the time of making the actual application.

 Information you should provide